Theophilus005/CyberSecurityDemo/home.md

 ___

 ## Environment Setup
-The demonstration was carried out on Ubuntu MATE 25.04 "Plucky Puffin" (64-bit) with the following packages installed:
+The demonstration was carried out natively on Ubuntu MATE 25.04 "Plucky Puffin" (64-bit) with the following packages installed:

 ```
 sudo apt install gcc-multilib   //for compiling 32-bit C programs